-For children, our sessions are much more fun.
-We introduce BSL through Question and Answer sessions or a translation of a short song into BSL.
 Children are very quick to embrace BSL as a language without feeling inhibited in the way adults do.
-They are also able to ask very direct and pertinent questions which lead to interesting discussions afterwards for teachers and team leaders.
+They are also able to ask very direct and pertinent questions which lead to interesting discussions afterwards for teachers and team leaders!

-We visit schools, Scouts, Guides, Brownies, Cubs, Rainbows and Beavers and design our sessions specifically.
-They will vary depending on the age of the children and number in the group – this can be from 10 right up to the entire school.
-The sessions blend in with particular school curriculum topics or book weeks; or badges which are being studied.
-We are very flexible and can attend short morning assemblies, Q&A sessions, whole classroom lessons, whole teaching days and after school clubs.
+We design our sessions specifically for the group, depending on the age of the children and number in the group – this can be from 10 right up to the entire school.
+The session can link with school curriculum topics or book weeks; or badges which are being studied.

 Our team are so passionate about what they do that their enthusiasm soon transfers over to children and adults alike.
 We are happy to run sessions for grown up organisations too!

-If you are interested in a BSL Q&A Assembly, a BSL afterschool club, would like us to run a Deaf Awareness event or teach your staff BSL, please contact us.
+If you are interested in booking a session for your organisation, or would like us to run a Deaf Awareness event or teach your staff BSL, please contact us.

 “The assembly with Dot Sign Language was great and our children really enjoyed learning the signs for the colours and members of their family.
 Highly informative and recommended.” – Serena Roberts Headteacher, St Mary’s CofE Infant School, Godalming